fmujica13096305/wm-backend-palindrome/README.md

 # Getting Started with Walmart challenge

-This App was made with REACT as frontend , SPRINGBOOT Rest API as Backend ,Mongo db as no-sql database running under heroku cloud platform and All of those things were fitted into Docker.
+This App was made under REACT as frontend , SPRINGBOOT Rest API as Backend ,Mongo db as no-sql database running under heroku cloud platform and All of those things were fitted into Docker.

 # How to Runing the application (usage)